A large group of academic faculty poses together for a formal group photo on an outdoor terrace overlooking the city.

 You can’t stop a Badger…

 Because we Badgers are born with curious minds and endless heart.
-For 175 years, UW’s life-changing research, innovation and education has served generations of Wisconsin families.
+For over 175 years, the University of Wisconsin–Madison’s life-changing research, innovation, and education has served generations of Wisconsin families.
 We’ll never stop working to make our state — and the world — a better place.

-At the BerbeeWalsh Department of Emergency Medicine, we are a forward-focused academic department of over 50 core faculty and 25 advanced practice providers who are deeply committed to identifying and addressing structural barriers to health and health equity and to fostering diversity, equity and inclusion in all aspects of our work.
+Since our founding in 2014, the BerbeeWalsh Department of Emergency Medicine has become a nationally recognized, top-tier academic department of emergency medicine of over 60 core faculty and 25 advanced practice providers who are deeply committed to identifying and addressing obstacles to health and to fostering belonging in all aspects of our work.

-Training the next generation of emergency physicians and clinician-scientists is integral to our mission, with 48 residents and fellows being trained each year in our ACGME-accredited emergency medicine residency program and our many fellowship training programs.
+Training the next generation of emergency physicians and clinician-scientists is integral to our mission, with nearly 50 residents and fellows training each year through our ACGME-accredited residency program and ten fellowship training programs.

-Our research enterprise enhances and facilitates high-impact clinical and translational emergency care research and fosters the successful development of investigators dedicated to generating new knowledge and advancing patient care and outcomes.
+Our research enterprise enhances and facilitates high-impact clinical and translational emergency care research and fosters the successful development of investigators dedicated to the pursuit of knowledge, excellence, equity, and real-world impact.

 To learn more about our department, we invite you to read a message from our distinguished Chair and to visit our education, research, clinical care, and academic divisions pages.